whiplash01/slug/README.md

-Stork
+Slug
 =====

-"Fork Stork" to create a new MOOSE-based application.
+Slug is a MOOSE based finite element solver for lubrication films.

-For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)
+For more on the MOOSE Framework see: [http://mooseframework.org/](http://mooseframework.org/)